tsadarsh/switter/index.md

 ## About Webdriver
 From [chromedriver.chromium.org](https://chromedriver.chromium.org/home):
-> WebDriver is an open source tool for automated testing of webapps across many browsers.
+> WebDriver is an open-source tool for automated testing of web apps across many browsers.
 It provides capabilities for navigating to web pages, user input, JavaScript execution, and more.
 ChromeDriver is a standalone server that implements the W3C WebDriver standard.

-Do we need webdriver to scrap information from web?
-No. Using webdriver makes scrapping easy.
+Do we need WebDriver to scrap information from the web?
+No. Using WebDriver makes scrapping easy.
 You get to see the browser operated remotely which is cool and makes the process intuitive.

 ## About jq
 From [stedolan.github.io](https://stedolan.github.io/jq/):
 > jq is a lightweight and flexible command-line JSON processor.

 Responses returned by the browser is in JSON format.
 To filter required values jq comes to the rescue.
-If you are familiar with Python using jq cannot be more easier.
+If you are familiar with Python using jq cannot be easier.

 ## About cut command
-cut is a command-line tool to remove sections from each line of files.
-By specifing delimitors we can strip the unwanted parts of text.
+`cut` is a command-line tool to remove sections from each line of files.
+By specifying delimiters we can strip the unwanted parts of the text.
 Go through `man cut` to get more idea of this tool

 `-d` or `--delimiter` takes a character argument and uses it to cut the provided text to fields.

-`-f` or  `--fields` takes in interger as index value to return the field.
+`-f` or  `--fields` takes an integer as the index value to return the field.
 Here is an example

 ```bash